Riley Martin (she/her)

 Registered Psychotherapist

 As a Registered Psychotherapist, I believe in the innate capacity we all possess to learn, change and grow.
 In therapy, I foster a space that is welcoming, caring, safe and nonjudgmental, where my clients can be heard and supported.
-Life is not always easy, and I won’t pretend to have all the answers, but I will be with you as you process and heal.
+Life is not always easy, and I won’t pretend to have all the answers, but I will journey with you as you process and heal.

 "The values I hold as a clinician and bring into my work are compassion, curiosity and honesty."